 The OBBBA (One Big Beautiful Bill Act, signed July 4, 2025) introduced several changes directly affecting FBA sellers.
 The 1099-K threshold was permanently restored to $20,000 in gross payments AND 200+ transactions, killing the planned $600 threshold.
 Section 174A permanently reinstates full expensing for domestic R&E expenditures, but foreign R&E (such as paying Chinese manufacturers for mold development or product engineering) must still be amortized over 15 years.
 Small businesses under $31 million in receipts can retroactively elect expensing for 2022 to 2024 by amending returns before July 4, 2026.
 The 1099-NEC threshold increased from $600 to $2,000 for payments made after December 31, 2025.
 Section 321 de minimis ($800 duty-free threshold) was eliminated for Chinese goods in May 2025, suspended globally in August 2025, and permanently repealed effective July 1, 2027.
 100% bonus depreciation is now permanent for qualifying property acquired after January 19, 2025.

 NJ-based FBA sellers benefit from the state's single sales factor with market-based sourcing for income apportionment.
 Sales of tangible goods are sourced to where the buyer receives the product.
 If a seller generates $500,000 in total sales with only $50,000 delivered to NJ customers, just 10% of income is apportioned to NJ for Corporation Business Tax purposes.
 This is highly favorable compared to the old three-factor formula.
-The NJ Pass-Through Entity Tax (BAIT) allows S-Corps to pay NJ income tax at the entity level, creating a federal deduction that effectively circumvents the $40,000 SALT cap (OBBBA, 2025-2029).
+The NJ Pass-Through Entity Tax (BAIT) allows S-Corps to pay NJ income tax at the entity level, creating a federal deduction that effectively circumvents the $40,000 SALT cap for 2025 ($40,400 for 2026 under OBBBA).
 BAIT rates range from 5.675% on the first $250,000 to 10.9% on income over $1,000,000.
 Single-member LLCs and sole proprietors are not eligible for BAIT, which is another driver toward the S-Corp election.
 NJ LLC formation costs $125 plus $75/year for the annual report, and forming in Delaware or Wyoming provides zero tax advantages for a NJ-based seller.

 Voluntary Disclosure Agreements offer a lifeline for sellers who have been selling for years without registering in nexus states.
 Most states waive 100% of penalties and limit the look-back period to 3 to 4 years under a VDA, compared to unlimited exposure if the state initiates the audit first.
 VDAs can be initiated anonymously through a representative.
 The Multistate Tax Commission offers consolidated multi-state applications for sellers needing to disclose in multiple states simultaneously.
 If you have been selling through FBA for more than a year without registering in states where Amazon stores your inventory, the exposure is real and growing.
 States are actively purchasing marketplace data and forming multi-state task forces to identify non-compliant sellers.